Porto-North-Portugal.com

 Note: To get the most from the Beira region you will need a car as there is almost no public transport.

-The interactive map below shows each of these day trips:
+The interactive map below shows each of these day trips.
+(Note: Zoom in/out to see all of the markers)

 Where to be based?